 Using SimVimCockpit you can configure any Arduino pin as a single digital output (such as LED), or as a serial output with a 16-bit LED driver (or registers) connected to this pin.
 This will allow you to add as many annunciators (and other digital signals) as needed for your cockpit.

 Unlike ArdSimX interface, SimVimCockpit supports multiple serial outputs, that is, you can assign as many output pins for this type of output as you need.
 Every controller pin that is assigned as serial output controls 16 LEDs or other digital devices (relays, drivers, etc).

 To provide extended digital output you should use LED driver DM13A or other similar IC (you can see the list of such drivers on the "Components" section).
 This driver is a shift register with a latch (memory), that also provides 16 constant-current outputs for 16 separate LEDs or LED bars.

 As such, you can make several separate modules located in different areas of your cockpit.
 Each module has 3 input signal lines (besides power lines).
 You need to connect the "PIN" input to the Arduino pin assigned for extended output.
 Two other signal inputs - "D" and "L" - should be connected to the corresponding common bus lines ("D" and "L" output signals).
 More information about digital output use read on the tech guide pages.

-In the configurator, select any parameter suitable for digital output (such as annunciator), and assign it to a digital pin (if direct connection is ued) or to one of the LED Driver output (from 0 to 15).
+In the configurator, select any parameter suitable for digital output (such as annunciator) or variable parameter for linear LED graph indicator, and assign it to a digital pin (if direct connection is ued) or to one of the LED Driver output (from 0 to 15).